kepano/obsidian-minimal/README.md

 ### CSS helper classes

-The following classes can be added on a per-file basis using the  `cssClasses` YAML tag.
+The following classes can be added on a per-file basis using the `cssClasses` [YAML front matter key](https://help.obsidian.md/Advanced+topics/YAML+front+matter).
 The classes are composable, so you can include more than one to combine effects.

 #### Image grids
 Turns consecutive images into columns.
 To make a new row, add an extra line break between images.